aws-samples/serverless-patterns/systems-manager-automation-to-lambda/README.md

     ```
     aws ssm start-automation-execution --document-name <$SystemsManagerAutomationDocumentName> --parameters "DocumentInputTableName=<$DynamoDBTableName>, PartitonKeyInput=<$album_name>, SortKeyInput=<$artist_name>"
     ```
-3. Get the value of the `AutomationExecutionId` from the previous step's output and run the following command to verify the execution ran successfully
+3. Get the value of the `AutomationExecutionId` from the previous step's output and run the following command to verify the execution ran successfully.

     ```
     aws ssm get-automation-execution --automation-execution-id <$AutomationExecutionId> --query '[AutomationExecution][0].AutomationExecutionStatus'